PlaidCloud/website/content/en/docs/tasks/administer-cluster/network-policy-provider/romana-network-policy.md

-Once you have installed Romana, you can follow the [Declare Network Policy](/docs/tasks/administer-cluster/declare-network-policy/) to try out Kubernetes NetworkPolicy.
+Once you have installed Romana, you can follow the [Declare Network Policy](/docs/tasks/administer-cluster/declare-network-policy/) to try out PlaidCloud NetworkPolicy.